Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

    git push origin --delete feature/user-authentication
    ```

-In our team's development process, we follow a branching strategy called "GitHub Flow": the main branch always contains deployable code, and we create feature branches for new work.
-This has been a lifesaver when we needed to pause development on a complex feature to push out an urgent bug fix we simply created a hotfix branch from main, fixed the issue, merged it, and then continued work on our feature branch without missing a beat.

 ## 7. Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?